ajalt/clikt/docs/advanced.md

 An unescaped `#` character outside of quotes is treated as a line comment: it and the rest of the line are skipped.
 You can pass a literal `#` by escaping it with `\#` or quoting it with `'#'`.

+## Testing your Clikt CLI

+[`CliktCommand.main`][main] calls `exitProcess` when invalid values are provided on the command line.
+In unit tests, you should instead call [`CliktCommand.parse`][parse], which throws exceptions with error details rather than printing the details and exiting the process.
+See the documentation on [exceptions][exceptions.md] for more information.

 [aliases]:             api/clikt/com.github.ajalt.clikt.core/-clikt-command/aliases.md
 [tokenTransformer]:    api/clikt/com.github.ajalt.clikt.core/-context/token-transformer.md
 [customizing-context]: commands.md#customizing-contexts
 [main]:                api/clikt/com.github.ajalt.clikt.core/-clikt-command/main.md
+[parse]:               api/clikt/com.github.ajalt.clikt.core/-clikt-command/parse.md
 [prompt]:              api/clikt/com.github.ajalt.clikt.parameters.options/prompt.md
 [CliktConsole]:        api/clikt/com.github.ajalt.clikt.output/-clikt-console/index.md
 [TermUI]:              api/clikt/com.github.ajalt.clikt.output/-term-ui/index.md